Château Laroze Saint-Emilion 2020 - Grand Cru Classé

 Wine rated (2022 guide) 93/100

-As usual, Laroze reveals itself slowly, especially from an olfactory point of view.
-Inviting fruity, floral, and spicy nuances.
-On the palate, the wine displays great finesse thanks to precise, velvety tannins that provide perfect support alongside a structuring acidity.
-An elegant and promising wine that deserves a little aging.
-2025-2040
+As usual, Laroze reveals itself slowly, especially on the nose.
+Inviting fruity, floral, and spicy notes.
+On the palate, the wine displays great finesse thanks to precise, velvety tannins that provide a perfect foundation alongside structuring acidity.
+An elegant and promising wine that deserves some aging.
+2025–2040

 Vert de Vin